HBHichem/Benchmark-9-IMIC/FAQ.md

 <details>
 <summary>What techniques or technologies are expected in the solutions?</summary>

-The IMC'25 is opened to any type of computer-assisted solutions.
+IMIC'25 is opened to any type of computer-assisted solutions.
 Accepted technologies include *but are not limited to*:
 - Operational Research
 - Simulation
 - Multi-Agent Systems